James Fadiman

 James Fadiman (born May 27, 1939) is an American writer known for his research on microdosing psychedelics.
 He co-founded the Institute of Transpersonal Psychology, which later became Sofia University.

 Early years

 Fadiman was born in New York City to a Jewish family and grew up in Bel Air.
 His father, William Fadiman, was a producer, story editor, and book reviewer in Hollywood, one of his credits being The Last Frontier.
+His mother, Vera Racolin, was a socialite, former model, and philanthropist known for her charitable support of numerous causes, including the American Cancer Society, the American Heart Association, the American Rescue League, and the Boys & Girls Club.
+Both his paternal grandparents, Isadore and Grace Fadiman, and his maternal grandparents, Mandel and Natalie (Natasha) Racolin, were Russian Jewish immigrants who settled in New York City near the turn of the 20th century.

 Education/research and psychedelic counterculture

 Fadiman received a Bachelor of Arts degree from Harvard University in 1960 and a Master's degree and a doctorate (both in psychology) from Stanford University, the PhD in 1965.
 While in Paris in 1961, his friend and former Harvard undergraduate adviser Ram Dass (then known as Richard Alpert) introduced him to psilocybin.

 As a graduate student at Stanford, Fadiman was Stewart Brand's LSD guide on Brand's first LSD trip in 1962, at Myron Stolaroff's International Foundation for Advanced Study in Menlo Park, California.
 While living in Menlo Park, Fadiman and his wife were Ken Kesey's Perry Lane neighbors and friends.

 In 1963, Fadiman worked at Stanford's Augmentation Research Center, a division that did research on networked computing.
 He was also part of the team in the psychedelics in problem-solving experiment at the International Foundation for Advanced Study, which was abruptly halted in 1966.

 Fadiman is a proponent of microdosing and collects anecdotal reports from those who practice it.